 Some groups aren't fans of the time change

 But not everyone is on board with resetting their clocks a couple of times a year.

 U.S. Sen. Marco Rubio of Florida will introduce a bill in Congress to make Daylight Saving Time permanent for the entire nation.
-Called the Sunshine Protection Act of 2019, the bill would require all states and territories to permanently switch to Daylight Saving Time unless they are already don't recognize Daylight Saving Time — such as Hawaii, Puerto Rico, U.S. Virgin Islands and most of Arizona.
+Called the Sunshine Protection Act of 2019, the bill would require all states and territories to permanently switch to Daylight Saving Time unless they already have, as Hawaii, Puerto Rico, U.S. Virgin Islands and most of Arizona have.